ItsBablu/Funky-Privacy-Policy/README.md

 -Channel ID
 We may also collect additional information from you if you contact us for support or to provide feedback.

+Storage of User IDs and Server IDs:

+At Trick, we store user IDs and server IDs in our database to provide a personalized and enhanced user experience.
+This information helps us to deliver tailored services, such as tracking individual user progress, managing inventories, and ensuring a seamless interaction within our bot.

 How we use this information
 We use the information collected to provide and improve our services.
 This includes:
 -Providing features such as AntiNuke, Tickets, Automod, Welcomer and more